What is end of life care?

 Palliative care helps people with incurable health conditions to make the most of their lives, for as long as possible.

-Hospices provide vital support to people as they reach the end of their lives.
-We explain what they offer, who provides it and how to access a local hospice.
+Hospices provide support to people as they approach the end of their lives.
+We explain what they offer and how to access hospice care.

 End of life care at home